 Do you have limited resources?
 Think about using collective approaches!
-Train yourself in collaborative working methods; take part in a research project with other laboratories; use public datasets if these exist.
+Train yourself in collaborative working methods; use public datasets if these exist.

 Do you do data analysis?

 Automate your processing and workflows: design scripts to process your data and manage your workflow steps.
 For example, avoid using spreadsheets for large datasets.